andrewplummer/Sugar/README.md

 A Javascript library for working with native objects. https://sugarjs.com/

-## Version
+## Version 1.5

-This readme applies to Sugar v1.5.
-Note that information here may differ from the latest documentation found on the site.
+Note that this readme applies to Sugar v1.5.
+Information here may differ from the latest documentation found on the site.

 ## Installing